OUR PEOPLE

 Revd Dr Stuart Burgess

 Stuart is a Methodist Minister and has served as the President of the Methodist Conference.
-He has Chaired the Countryside Agency, the Commission for Rural Communities and served as the Rural Advocate to the Prime Minister.
+He has chaired the Countryside Agency, the Commission for Rural Communities and served as the Rural Advocate to the Prime Minister.
 He has also chaired Hanover and Anchor Hanover Housing Association and the Directors of the Wesley Hotel in London.
 Presently working in the charity sector including chair of the Trustees of the the Ammerdown Centre in Somerset.